jhorey/ferry/docs/sources/examples/hadoop.rst

 Most of these examples can also be found in the ``hadoop-client`` connector.
 Just navigate to ``/service/runscripts/test`` and you'll find a couple scripts that basically do what we just documented.

 Hadoop is fairly complicated with many moving pieces and libraries.
-Hopefully ``drydock`` will make it easier for you to get started.
+Hopefully ``ferry`` will make it easier for you to get started.
 Once you're comfortable with these examples, here are some additional resources to learn more.